julienloizelet/docker-magento1/README.md

 If you found any issue, please go [there](https://github.com/julienloizelet/docker-magento1/issues).

 ## Licensing
-The code in this project is licensed under MIT license.
+The code in this project is licensed under BSD 3-clause license.